Australian Competition and Consumer Commission: Consumer confidence

 In regard to its role of safeguarding consumer rights, there has been occasional criticism of the ACCC for being "all-talk-no-action".
 This criticism is most likely due to the inherent difficulty in obtaining sufficient evidence to prove breaches of the restrictive trade practices provisions of the Competition and Consumer Act.

 The ACCC has exercised its authority in a number of retail areas, including fining retailer Target for false advertising and Woolworths (including some Safeway-branded supermarkets in Victoria) for anti-competitive liquor deals.

 In 2008, the ACCC published findings of its inquiry into the competitiveness of retail prices for groceries in Australia.
 The report found that the Australian supermarket sector is "workably competitive", but price competition is limited by barriers to entry and a lack of incentive for the two major players, Coles and Woolworths, to compete on price.
 The report also noted that Coles and Woolworths engage in deliberate strategies designed to ensure they maintain exclusive access to prime sites such as shopping centres to prevent centre managers leasing space to competing supermarkets.

 In September 2009, the ACCC reached agreement with Coles and Woolworths to phase out restrictive lease agreements.
 The ACCC has enforced the law against producers of quack devices with medical claims like Power Balance.
 It won a case on 24 March 2016 against Valve for failing to provide refunds for faulty products, and making representations that domestic consumer guarantees did not apply to purchases using the Steam client.

+In August 2023 the ACCC commenced proceedings in the Federal Court against Qantas, alleging that the airline had continued to advertise and sell tickets for thousands of flights after deciding to cancel them and had not promptly notified existing ticketholders.
+Qantas admitted contravening the Australian Consumer Law in May 2024 and gave the ACCC a court-enforceable undertaking to pay about $20 million to the 86,597 consumers who had booked, or been re-accommodated onto, flights it had already decided to cancel, and to change its cancellation processes.
+A further 883,977 consumers held bookings that continued to display flights Qantas had decided to cancel.
+On 8 October 2024 the Court declared that Qantas had made false or misleading representations between 21 May 2021 and 26 August 2023 and, on joint submissions by the parties, ordered it to pay a pecuniary penalty of $100 million.
+ACCC chair Gina Cass-Gottlieb described this as "a substantial penalty, which sets a strong signal to all businesses, big or small", while Justice Rofe observed that although Qantas's behaviour had been "intolerable", the contraventions were "not at the highest level" within the spectrum of offending, and had regard to the airline's cooperation and to the changes it had made to its systems.